s60sc/ESP32-CAM_MJPEG2SD/README.md

 This ia a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD Added functionality
+* On first run start an Access point to save a config file to sd card.
+Then use this config to setup camera and wifi on next reboot.
+* Updated user interface
 * Upload a folder or file to an ftp server creating necessarily dirs
 * Added Utils section with reboot button
 * Remove file or folder from sd card